Textualize/textual/docs/guide/compound.md

 This implementation shows the same techniques discussed previously, namely:

  - Posting custom messages to communicate with apps or screens that might contain this widget.
 For example, when the item is marked as done we emit a message `TodoItem.Done`.
  - Intercepting messages from sub-widgets and posting other messages with richer context.
  For example, when the date of the item is changed, we emit a custom message `TodoItem.DueDateChanged` instead of letting the message `DatePicker.Selected` bubble up.
+ This is good because:
+    - it is semantically richer than letting the event `DatePicker.Selected` bubble up;
+    - it gives access to the whole compound widget if users wish to know when a TODO item due date changes; and
+    - it unburdens the user from tracking what are the sub-widgets that `TodoItem` is composed of.
  - Creating methods that allow containing apps and screens to interact with the widget without having to make assumptions about the widget's internals.
 For example, we provide a property attribute `date` to access the due date and methods to manipulate the item's status message (`reset_status` and `set_status_message`).

 We compose the widget